 I originally trained with Relate and for the last 13 years have worked in Relate centres, schools, GP surgeries, homeless hostels and in private practice.
 Alongside my private practice I am currently working for Care Fertility, counselling couples and individuals prior to, during and following fertility treatment.
 For the last four years I have also offered life coaching.
 I work short and long term, from single sessions to fixed session work, to open ended work that may last months or years.
-I am DBS checked and am fully insured.
-I offer coaching and counselling in Battle, East Sussex.

 In both therapy and coaching I believe the relationship between therapist/coach and client to be the most important thing.
 I will listen to you openly, without judgement and with warmth and acceptance.
 I believe that being down to earth, friendly and flexible is key to establishing a good relationship and that it is through good relationships that change occurs most naturally and effectively.

 Stressed, depressed or anxious?
 Bereaved, confused or needing a life change?

 Are there things you know you need to talk about but don’t know where to start?

 Whether you’re deeply unhappy or are just looking to understand yourself more fully, an initial session can help you decide whether counselling can help.
 I can usually see you within a week of your first contact

 Making the decision to talk to a stranger can be a difficult one.
 You may feel suspicious, intimidated, embarrassed or nervous.
 By offering a friendly, supportive and non-judgmental approach, I hope to make that initial meeting as easy as possible and address any concerns you may have.
 From there we can decide between us whether therapy will be useful to you and, if so, how best to go about it.